 That vital organ in your chest most associated with roses and sweet nothings isn't just what greeting card companies use as their icon.
 More importantly, it carries out many major functions — think transporting life-essential blood throughout the body, carrying carbon dioxide to be breathed out by the lungs and controlling blood pressure, as National Geographic explains.

 Because the heart is so important, it's essential to understand what you're dealing with in your role as a caregiver to someone with heart disease.
-To get you started, we've compiled a quick guide to the most common heart diseases and how you can help reduce the risk.
+To get you started, we've compiled a quick guide to the most common heart diseases, the procedures like heart stent surgery that helps those with heart disease and how you can help reduce the risk.

 1. Coronary artery disease